bluepnume/deprecate.js/proposals/no-this-outside-of-classes.md

 Unless you're directly in a class method, or an arrow function inside a class method, `this` is a syntax error.

+Reason: there are always better alternatives when you're outside of a class.
+Inside of a class, `this` is pretty much irreplaceable.

 ## Good

 ```javascript